 Corporate occupational therapists

 Study pathways for occupational therapists

 Occupational therapists must have a bachelor’s or master’s degree in occupational therapy, or an associated field.

-A certificate IV level qualification will enable you to work as an occupational therapy aide, which can be an excellent pathway into occupational therapy.
+A certificate IV will enable you to work as an occupational therapy aide - an excellent pathway into occupational therapy.

 To become a practising occupational therapist, you will need to complete an undergraduate or postgraduate qualification through a recognised institution.

 Go into a policy and research roles with a Grad.
 Certificate in Policy & Applied Social Research.
 Study business and go into a private practice and consultancy.

 Occupational therapists must be registered with the Occupational Therapy Board of Australia.

 Put your training to good use and get the best professional head start in your occupational therapy career.
 Take a look at our sample resume and cover letter and put your best foot forward when you apply for occupational therapist jobs.

 There is projected to be strong growth in the occupational therapy field in the coming years.
 Salaries tend to be above average, although a large number of occupational therapist roles are also part-time.